stanlazarov/sudoku/readme.md

 - When clicking on a cell, its row and column are highlighted
 - Checking for mistakes is toggleable with a button.
 If you entered a wrong number in a cell it changes color to red
 - The game tracks your time from the beginning
+- You can reverse your actions with backspace

 ### Todo